 There are 4 grades for sarcoma: GX (the grade cannot be evaluated), G1, G2, and G3.
 The grades are determined based on the factors below:

-How different the cancer cells are from normal tissue cells
+Differentiation: How different the cancer cells are from normal tissue cells.

 The lower the combined score for these 3 factors, the lower the grade.
 A lower grade means that the tumor is less aggressive and that a patient’s prognosis is better.
-This is the recommended grading system, but other systems may also be used.
+This is the recommended grading system from the French Federation of Cancer Centers Sarcoma Group (French Fédération Nationale des Centres de Lutte Contre le Cancer or FNCLCC), but other systems may also be used.
 For instance, some doctors grade sarcomas as either “low grade” or “high grade,” particularly if the tumor has been treated before surgery.

 Cancer stage grouping

-Stage IA: The tumor is 5 cm or less in size, and it is either superficial or deep.
-It has not spread to lymph nodes or to other parts of the body (T1a or T1b, N0, M0, GX or G1).
+Stage IA: The tumor is 5 cm or less in size.
+It has not spread to lymph nodes or to other parts of the body (T1, N0, M0, GX or G1).

-Stage IB: The tumor is more than 5 cm in size, and it is either superficial or deep.
-It has not spread to lymph nodes or to other parts of the body (T2a or T2b, N0, M0, GX or G1).
+Stage IB: The tumor is more than 5 cm in size.
+It has not spread to lymph nodes or to other parts of the body (T2, T3, or T4; N0, M0, GX or G1).

-Stage IIA: The tumor is 5 cm or less in size, and it is either superficial or deep.
+Stage II: The tumor is 5 cm or less in size.
 It has not spread to lymph nodes or to other parts of the body.
-The grade is higher than the grade for stage IA (T1a or T1b, N0, M0, G2 or G3).
+The grade is higher than the grade for stage IA (T1, N0, M0, G2 or G3).

-Stage IIB: The tumor is more than 5 cm in size, and it is either superficial or deep.
+Stage IIIA: The tumor is larger than 5 cm but not larger than 10 cm.
 It has not spread to lymph nodes or to other parts of the body.
-The grade is higher than the grade for stage IB (T2a or T2b, N0, M0, G2).
+The grade is higher than the grade for stage IB (T2, N0, M0, G2 or G3).

-The tumor is more than 5 cm in size, and it is either superficial or deep.
-It has not spread to lymph nodes or to other parts of the body.
-The grade is higher than the grade for stage IIB (T2a or T2b, N0, M0, G3).
+The tumor is larger than 10 cm.
+It has not spread to the regional lymph nodes or to other parts of the body.
+The grade is higher than the grade for stage IB (T3 or T4, N0, M0, G2 or G3).

-The tumor is any size, either superficial or deep, or any grade.
+The tumor is located in the retroperitoneum and is any size.
 It has spread to the regional lymph nodes but not to other parts of the body (any T, N1, M0, any G).

-Stage IV: The tumor is any size, either superficial or deep, any grade, and may or may not have spread to the regional lymph nodes.
-It has spread to other parts of the body (any T, any N, M1, and any G).
+Stage IV: The tumor is any size, any grade, and may or may not have spread to the regional lymph nodes.
+It has spread to other parts of the body (any T, any N, M1, any G).

 This staging system applies to most types of STS, except Kaposi sarcoma; GIST; infantile fibrosarcoma; sarcomas that begin in the central nervous system, which includes the brain or the lining around the brain and spinal cord; and sarcomas that begin in an organ or a hollow organ, such as the bowel or urinary tract.